Paco Rabanne emerged light years away from the fashion establishment of his time.

 Originally invested into the world of architecture, Spanish-born designer Paco Rabanne soon followed his mother into the world of fashion, working at Givenchy, Dior and Balenciaga before starting his own fashion house in 1966.
 He quickly became known as the l'enfant terrible of the fashion world due to his use of unconventional materials, including plastic and metal.

 This unique vision led him to design for the world of film, most notably providing the wardrobe for the cult hit Barbarella, His architectural background inspired him to create unconventional shapes with a hi-tech feel.
-Fans of his clothing would include Audrey Hepburn and Brigette Bardot.
+Fans of his clothing would include Audrey Hepburn and Brigitte Bardot.